Meaticus22/Meaticus22/README.md

 [![Visitor](https://visitor-badge.laobi.icu/badge?page_id=Meaticus22.Meaticus22)](https://github.com/Meaticus22) [![GitHub followers](https://img.shields.io/github/followers/Meaticus22.svg?style=social&label=Follow)](https://github.com/Meaticus22?tab=followers)

 ### Hi, my name is Meaticus 👋
-I'm a student right now, but my ultimate goal is to an ethical hacker in working with bug bounties and penetrating tests!
+I'm a student right now, but my ultimate goal is to become an ethical hacker in working with bug bounties and penetrating tests!

-I mostly learning on how to use Python, Java, Go, and Swift.
+I mostly learning on how to use Python, Java, Go, Rust, and Swift.
 But I consider myself a polyglot programmer because I am fluent in many different languages.

-My biggest projects so far have been has been [nothing] | As I develop I will create stuff
+My biggest projects so far has been [nothing] | As I develop I will create stuff
-- 🔭 I'm currently working on how to make my own Brew installement Projects
+- 🔭 I'm currently working on how to make my own honeypot for ssh and open ports
-- BIG FUTURE PLAN: KALI-MAC (Run Kali Linux on a mac)
+- BIG FUTURE PLAN: Creating my on security tools for ethical hacking
 - 🌱 I’m currently learning about HTTP and Proxies (going to make my own web proxy for my school)
 - 😄 Pronouns: he/him